 What’s that old saying about engineers?
-It takes them 2 percent of their time to do 98 percent of a project, and 98 percent of their time to finish the remaining 2 percent.
+It takes them two percent of their time to do 98 percent of a project, and 98 percent of their time to finish the remaining two percent.
 That’s often true because engineers are natural born perfectionists.
 Their mind functions without any gray areas, it’s all black and white – it’s either done, or it’s not done.
 It’s either the perfect product, or it’s not.

 Now, I wasn’t really meaning to throw any shade on engineers.
 They’re often very cuddly and like to keep to themselves.
 But what about having to collaborate on a marketing or sales project with a perfectionist?
 I mean, I know they really, really care about the quality of their work, but they can be frightfully draining.
 Here are a few ideas I’ve gleaned over the years when you run up against a perfectionist:

 Realize what you’re dealing with.
 Perfectionists often have trouble prioritizing, which leads to poor time management.
 If you can build some trust into your relationship, you stand a good chance at suggesting what elements of your task need prioritizing and what constitutes “done”.

 Another feature I’ve found when collaborating with perfectionists is that they often go way overboard when it comes to putting together a time-line and to-do list.
 They’ll opt for a new Excel spreadsheet detailing 20 different variables and want to update it every day, when the top five key elements can easily be tracked on a weekly basis.
 Again, you’ll have to use your diplomatic skills to keep them in tow and on track.